trailblazer/formular/README.md

 * No magic.
 No `respond_to?`, no guessing, no hidden semantics.
 * A well-designed API instead of a configuration DSL.
 If you need to change behavior, program it.

+## Limitations

+* Currently, nested hashes aren't suffixed with `_attributes`, as it's usually done in ActiveRecord.

 ## Installation

 Add this line to your application's Gemfile: